cloudControl/documentation/Guides/Java/Grails.md

 web: java $JAVA_OPTS -jar server/webapp-runner.jar --port $PORT target/*.war
 ~~~

 The `web` process type is required and specifies the command that will be executed when the app is deployed.
+The environment variable `$PORT` defines the port the application-server should listen to.

 ## Pushing and Deploying your App
 Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform: